Legislative fix could let UC Berkeley admit more students

 California Sen. Scott Wiener, another San Francisco Democrat, has also introduced legislation to exempt from environmental review future on-campus housing projects for faculty and students at the state’s three public higher education systems.

-Democrats control both chambers of the Legislature.
 It was not clear if Gov. Gavin Newsom, a Democrat who had asked the Supreme Court to block the enrollment cap, has agreed to the proposal.

+His office did not immediately respond to a request for an emailed request comment.